Cost of Living in Tucson, AZ: Monthly Budget Breakdown

 higher than average tucson utilities

-Although Tucson’s milder winters cut heating costs, its hot summers push average monthly energy bills to about $199.11.
-You’ll find utilities meaningfully affect your budget: renter households average roughly $390/month for energy, water, trash, and telecom, while homeowners average about $874/month due to larger energy use and extra services.
-Utilities put Tucson around 3.3–4.0% above the U.S. average.
+Tucson’s mild winters help keep heating costs low, but hot summers push average monthly energy bills to about $199.11.
+Utilities meaningfully affect your budget: renter households average roughly $390 per month for energy, water, trash, and telecom.
+Homeowners average about $874 per month due to larger energy use and extra services.
+Overall, utilities put Tucson about 3.3–4.0% above the U.S. average.

 Item Typical Monthly Cost